raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 **4 Important CSVs Files > Timeline Explorer > Open all 4 CSVs
 1. App related - Provides execution timestamp and name
-2. Network related - Provides which inteface was connected at any given time
+2. Network related - Provides which inteface was connected at any given time and more
-	-
 ### Location
 - Database: `C:\Windows\System32\sru\SRUDB.dat`
 	- All other files are transactional logs and supporting files.